 - Non-effective brakes - broken headlights and slack seatbelts are all clear warning signs that the car is going to be a risky buy.

-5. Keys and locking wheel nuts – should a used car come with a spare key?
+Should a used car come with a spare key?

 Find out whether the car comes with extra keys.
 Keys can cost more than £100 to replace so if there’s only one you should factor this into the price.